Danmaku Settings.md

 • Danmaku settings

-The purpose of zwplayer's built-in danmaku input UI is for inputting danmaku, emoticons, setting danmaku, and toggling danmaku.
-Although developers can completely implement this UI themselves, considering that implementing a danmaku input UI is not an easy task for developers, zwplayer exposes the buildDanmuControlbar function for creating the danmaku input UI.
-Reusing this UI can save time from "reinventing the wheel" and is recommended.
+The purpose of zwplayer’s built-in danmaku input UI is to input danmaku, emojis, configure settings, and toggle danmaku.
+Although developers can implement this UI themselves, considering that building a danmaku input UI from scratch is not trivial, zwplayer exposes the buildDanmuControlbar function to create the danmaku input UI.
+Reusing this UI can save time spent “reinventing the wheel,” so its use is recommended.

-This danmaku control UI can be bound to a separate DIV from the player, and will automatically stick below the player during fullscreen playback for convenient user input.
+This danmaku control UI can be bound to a DIV element separate from the player.
+During fullscreen playback, it will automatically dock below the player for convenient user input.

-Click the settings shown in the red box to pop up the following settings panel
+Click the settings icon shown in the red box to pop up the following settings panel

 6. appendDanmu Method